Find out how you can get involved with the different types of School Games events and activities suitable for your school.

 Young people can play a fundamental role in shaping, developing, and running the School Games.

-In order to achieve this, many schools utilise a School Sport Organising Crew (primary schools) or a School Sport Organising Committee (secondary schools), to help with the planning and delivery of their intra-school competition programme.
+To achieve this, many schools utilise School Sport Organising Crews or School Sport Organising Committees (depending on setting) to help with the planning and delivery of their intra-school competition programme.